Man and woman charged in Wednesday’s forcible confinement in Lower Mainland - Today In BCToday In BC

 “The Delta Police want to emphasize that all people involved in this incident are known to each other.
 This incident was not a random incident and did not place the general public in any harm.
 This incident occurred as a result of conflict between known parties,” Sandberg said.

-Their first court appearance was Friday, Dec.
-9, and they are scheduled to appear Dec.
+Engels and Thompson’s first court appearance was Friday, Dec.
+9, and they are scheduled to appear again Dec.
 12.

 Have a story tip?
 Email: heather.colpitts@langleyadvancetimes.com